 - Ideally suited for detection of leakage radiation or contamination

-- Collected charge per count is high, on the order of volts, which does not require complex electronics to measure
+- Collected charge per count is high which does not require complex electronics to measure

 - Dead time accumulation